Obult/Obult/README.md

 - 👋 Hi, I’m @Obult
-- 🏰 Finished studying at Codam Coding College in Amsterdam.
+- 🏰 I finished studying at Codam Coding College in Amsterdam.
 - 🛫 Maritime and airtraffic control communication is my day job.
 - 📚 In the evenings I work on a eductional sideproject.
 - 🧑‍💻 Follow our progress on pixelcorp.nl !